eucalyptus/euca-demo/doc/install-hp-gol01-d8-manual.md

 1. (CLC): Initialize Demo Account

-    By default, running this script creates an account named `demo`.
-You can create additional accounts for demo purposes by using the `-a <account>` flag.
+    The `euca-demo-01-initialize-account.sh` script can be run with an optional `-a <account>` parameter to create additional accounts.
+Without this parameter, the default demo account is named "demo", and that will be used here.

     ```bash
     ~/src/eucalyptus/euca-demo/bin/euca-demo-01-initialize-account.sh
     ```

 2. (CLC): Initiali Demo Account Dependencies.sh

+    The `euca-demo-02-initialize-dependencies.sh` script can be run with an optional `-a <account>` parameter to create dependencies in additional accounts created for demo purposes with the `euca-demo-01-initialize-account.sh` script.
+Without this parameter, the default demo account is named "demo", and that will be used here.

     ```bash
     ~/src/eucalyptus/euca-demo/bin/euca-demo-02-initialize-dependencies.sh